infn-esc/sesame26/basic/environment.md

 To execute the MPI exercises you should be able to login passwordless among the esc nodes as shown in the previous paragraphs.

-### .bashrc configuration to locate openmpi bins and libs
 OpenMPI is installed and configured on the esc nodes.
 Just check that the "mpirun" command is avaible in this way:

 ```shell